 Domain is the address where your files are stored.
 It’s an easy way for your visitors to remember the address of the computer space where your files (a.k.a your blog or websites) are stored.

 Some important tips before you buy a domain is that it should reflect your blog’s nature.
 For e.g. if you plan to blog about gardening then a domain like www.gardeningtips.com etc. makes more sense than totally unrelated domain.

 However, there is no hard and fast rule.
 Many people buy domain of their own names and then blog about digital marketing and yet it does not affect the overall traffic of their blog.

 The point is that your branding starts from your domain.
 If you think you can position and market your blog well, you may opt for a rather “non-suggestive” domain.

 As mentioned above, you need to install WordPress to start using it.
 The process is easy and takes few clicks and just few minutes.
 Additionally, you can ask the hosting company to install WordPress for you.
 They’d happily do it for you.
 Most of them charge no fee against it.

 Best thing about WordPress is that by default, it provides you free templates.
 So you don’t need to worry about the design of your blog.
 Just few clicks and you can start blogging.

 However, people like to customize their blog designs.
 There are thousands of free and premium design templates available out there.
 You can buy, download and install them and start blogging.

-If you are not that technical and can stretch your budget then you should hire professional services to design your blog.
+If you are not that technical and can stretch your budget then you should hire professional services, such as those who specialize in Web Design in Toronto, to design your blog.

 7. Start Posting